lextm/jekyll-theme-chirpy/_posts/2007-8-28-product-review-installaware.md

 However, it is not yet a perfect solution too.
 Its main disadvantages are,

 1. Inno Setup installers are Microsoft standard compliant.
 You should create MSI installers in order to pass the certifications.
 1. Inno Setup does not provide a powerful wizard to guide newbies.
 The learning curve is tough.
-That’s why I spent so much time learning it.
+That's why I spent so much time learning it.
 1. Pascal Script authoring is really hard and sometimes error prone.
 Usually I wrote the script in Delphi, test it and then copy back to Inno script file.

 # InstallAware Studio